JoeStrout/Farmtronics/ROADMAP.md

 - `mouse` module (allowing for point-and-click UI)
 - bots can be recharged (energy refilled), perhaps via some craftable charging station
 - bots can use weapons to fight monsters
-- bots and Home Computer can communicate via networking
+- bots and Home Computer can communicate via networking (besides shared files and world.chat)
 - bots can pick up and drop items
 - allow a bot to stay on top of a crop plant overnight without squashing (destroying) it